-The snorkelling, swimming and fishing are world class at Shark Bay Marine Park about a day's drive north of Perth.
+The snorkelling, swimming and fishing are world class at Shark Bay Marine Park.

 The pristine waters of the park form part of the Shark Bay World Heritage Area and meander across 1,500 kilometres of winding coastline which varies from rugged sea cliffs to tranquil lagoons and beaches that are perfect for swimming.

-In this part of the world it's easy to find your very own slice of pure white sand and turquoise water.
+In this part of the world it's easy to find your very own slice of red desert dirt meeting pure white sand and turquoise water at Francois Peron National Park.
 Spend a lazy afternoon spotting amazing sea creatures like rare turtles, whales, dolphins and dugong.

 In the mornings, head to Monkey Mia to go dolphin watching and see a pod of wild dolphins swim to shore most days to be hand fed.

-Getting to Shark Bay Marine Park is easy - you can drive there in a day from Perth or fly in about two hours to Denham.
+Getting to Shark Bay Marine Park is easy - you can drive there in a day from Perth or fly in about two hours with Regional Express airlines.

 Accessible all year.